 Lock it somewhere safe

 If you keep your bike indoors you can still be a victim of bike theft.
-Make sure you still invest in a decent lock and mount like the Abus Wall Anchor or the Hiplock Airlok.
+Make sure you still invest in a decent lock and mount like the Abus Wall Anchor.
 If you keep your bike in a shed or garage, make sure they have decent locks too.
 Not ones that can easily (and silently) be picked.
 You might also want to consider an alarm.

 For those who store their bike outdoors.
 Go for a well lit area, ideally with CCTV.
 If there’s an option, park near other bikes.
 That means if you know yours is well secured, a thief in the area will go after someone elses!